thanhgit/go-explained/ddd/domain_model.md

 - captures any kind of state change of aggregate or entity within the bounded context

 ## Sagas
-- flush out any kind of business processes / workflows within your business domain
+- flush out any kind of business processes / work-flows within your business domain
 - can span across multiple bounded context, react to multiple business events across bounded context and "orchestrate the business process" by coordinating interactions
-- maintain data consistency for usecase, that may span across multiple microservices, with 2 ways:
+- maintain data consistency for use case, that may span across multiple microservices, with 2 ways:
     - Event Choreography: in a particular saga will raise and subscribe to events directly
-    - Event Orchestration: the lifecyle coordinate happens through a central component, that is responsible for saga creation, coordination of the flow across bounded context
+    - Event Orchestration: the lifecycle coordinate happens through a central component, that is responsible for saga creation, coordination of the flow across bounded context

 ## Domain model